aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/_index.md

 Below are details of some of the image settings that can be applied:

 - [**ImageType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/imagetype/): Specifies the image type.
 Please note, all shapes, including charts, render as images in the output HTML.
-- [**GetQuality()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getquality/): Specifies the quality of the image between 0 to 100 when [**ImageType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/imagetype/) is specified as Jpeg.
+- [**GetQuality()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getquality/): Specifies the quality of the image between 0 to 100 when [**ImageType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/imagetype/) is specified as JPEG.
 - [**GetVerticalResolution()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/getverticalresolution/): Gets or sets the vertical resolution of the image in dots per inch.
 - [**GetHorizontalResolution()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/gethorizontalresolution/): Gets or sets the horizontal resolution of the image in dots per inch.
-- [**TiffCompression**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/tiffcompression/): Gets or sets the compression type for the images when [**ImageType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/imagetype/) is specified as Tiff.
+- [**TiffCompression**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/tiffcompression/): Gets or sets the compression type for the images when [**ImageType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/imagetype/) is specified as TIFF.
-- [**GetTransparent()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/gettransparent/): Indicates if the background of an image should be transparent when ImageFormat is specified as Png.
+- [**GetTransparent()**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/imageorprintoptions/gettransparent/): Indicates if the background of an image should be transparent when ImageFormat is specified as PNG.

 The code below demonstrates how to use [**HtmlSaveOptions.GetImageOptions()**](https://reference.aspose.com/cells/cpp/aspose.cells/htmlsaveoptions/getimageoptions/) to specify different preferences.